 What if … cutting-edge cancer radiation therapy didn’t have to cost so much?
 If patients and their families didn’t have to travel to a centralised cancer care centre for the best treatment?

-An advanced on-board imaging/planning system captures 3D images in real-time, controls the linac, delivers the right amount of energy automatically to the right tissue, with fewer dedicated staffing requirements.
+Nano-X is an innovative cancer treatment system being designed and developed in Australia.
+Nano-X will change the delivery of radiation therapy from large reference centres to small-town hospitals.
+An advanced on-board imaging/planning system captures 3D images in real-time, controls the radiation beam, and automatically delivers the right amount of energy to the right tissue.
+It requires fewer dedicated staff.

 Dr Ilana Feain (PhD Physics) is founder and CEO of Nano-X. She leads all aspects of the technology development and is also a senior research fellow in the School of Medicine at the University of Sydney.
 Ilana is also a world-renowned astrophysicist and the recipient of the Inaugural L’OREAL Australia Women in Science Fellowship.